polkastarter/polkastarter-js/docs/STAKING-V3.md

 <a name="getDecimals"></a>

 ## getDecimals() ⇒ <code>Integer</code>
-Return number of decimals of the token
+Returns number of decimals of the token

 **Kind**: global function
 <a name="getLockTimePeriod"></a>